YouYue123/iOS-Adhoc-Distribution/README.md

-# Customized AdHoc iOS Distribution Starter
+# AdHoc iOS Distribution Website Starter

 Use website to share your iOS App with friends!!!